 Our target was to vaccinate 200 stray and Temple dogs over our 2-day event on 27 and 28 September.
-These unvaccinated dogs typically live on the roadside and in temples covering a 100-kilometre radius where animal welfare is scant.
-Our Outreach Manager is currently surveying this area and contacting the dogs' feeders, to enlist their help.
+These unvaccinated dogs typically lived on the roadside and in temples, covering a 100-kilometre radius where animal welfare was scant.
+Our Outreach Manager surveyed this area and contacted the dogs' feeders to enlist their help.

 We Achieved Our Goal to Vaccinate 220 Dogs and Cats Against Rabies Over 2 Days!

 Our first #WorldRabiesDay Event was a great success.
-All 4 people in our team worked incredibly hard to vaccinate 60 cats and 40 dogs making a total of 100 animals and their community safe from this killer virus.
+All 4 people in our team worked incredibly hard to vaccinate 60 cats and 40 dogs, making a total of 100 animals and their community safe from this killer virus.

 We visited 5 houses, some down bumpy tracks and others down windy roads surrounded by coconut groves and rubber trees.
-A few of the houses had 30 cats some had 15 and all the houses had over 10 dogs.
+A few of the houses had 30 cats, some had 15, and all the houses had over 10 dogs.

-In addition to vaccinating we also gave de-tick and de-worm treatment to many of the animals and tended to a few minor wounds.
+In addition to vaccinating, we also gave de-tick and de-worm treatment to many of the animals and tended to a few minor wounds.

-We were joined by a small team from the local Livestock Department who provided free neutering for locals' dogs and cats as their contribution to #WorldRabiesDay.
+We were joined by a small team from the local Livestock Department, who provided free neutering for locals' dogs and cats as their contribution to #WorldRabiesDay.